 15) Telephonic interview :

 Telephonic interview is one of the initial interviews of a hiring process.
-The preparation process of this type of interview is not different from the other types of interviews.
+The preparation process of this type of interview is not different from the other type of interviews.
 However, there is no need to dress up formally for a telephonic interview.
 Try to find a quiet place if you receive a call without any prior appointment.

 In case you are traveling at the time you receive a call ask them politely to schedule your interview later.
 Keep your documents and resume near you in case you need to refer them.